 Centennial Merit Scholarships (no application required)

-You will be considered for a Centennial Merit scholarship based on your application to Georgia State University and will be notified via your acceptance letter.
+If you apply for admission by March 1, you will be considered for a Centennial Merit scholarship based on your application to Georgia State University and will be notified via your acceptance letter.
+If you are offered an award, you must digitally sign the paperwork online, which is available through the Georgia State application status check page, to have it applied to you student account balance.

 Here is a quick overview of Centennial Merit awards: